-Varieties of Fragrant Flowers to Grow in the Southern Garden
+Beautiful, Fragrant Flowers to Grow in the Spring and Summer Southern Garden

-Choosing Fragrant Flowers to Grow in the Spring and Summer Southern Garden
+Choosing Fragrant, Beautiful Flowers to Grow in the Spring and Summer

-When choosing a rose, however, be sure that it is not only a pleasing color, but also that it actually has a fragrance.
-Some of the roses today do not.
+When choosing a rose, however, be sure that it is not only a pleasing color, but also actually has a fragrance.
+Some of today's roses do not.
 Choose damask, Bourbon, or China varieties which are heavily fragrant.
 Do a bit of research and don't be afraid to ask your local nurseryman for recommendations so that you don't end up with one of the varieties that are beautiful to look at but, sadly, lack the essence of the rose - the fragrance.

 Magnolia Trees.
 The South is not the South without the magnificent magnolia tree.
 It just happens to be the state flower for Louisiana and Mississippi.
 It is everywhere in the Southern states.
 The flower is huge, usually creamy white (you can find it in red, purple or yellow) with a softly sweet fragrance.
 Although the tree grows slowly, its beauty and its fragrance are worth the wait.

 Really do your homework when deciding which type of magnolia tree is best suited for your garden.
 Consult a good nursery or garden book to find a type that you like and plant it in a partially sunny to sunny spot.

 Hyacinths.
 Hyacinths, a personal favorite because of their intense fragrance, are extremely easy to grow.
 They bloom early in the deep South.
 Plant the bulbs in the fall and be rewarded with purple, white, orange, yellow or pink blooms with a lingering scent that is unmistakable and a feast for the senses.
 The flowers look beautiful and scream spring when they bloom alongside daffodils and crocuses.